CYBERSECURITY REQUIREMENTS FOR FINANCIAL SERVICES COMPANIES

 - Having the capabilities to detect cybersecurity events

 - Being in a position to respond to those events and being able to restore systems to normal operation

 - Being able to report on the progress and/or effectiveness of the program

-Each organization is required to conduct a periodic Cyber Risk Assessment to help lay out the direction and remediation steps necessary to become compliant.
+Each organization is required to conduct a periodic Compliance Risk Assessment to help lay out the direction and remediation steps necessary to become compliant.
 Most industries that are driven by regulation, require companies to follow these steps and most importantly perform a risk assessment.
 We will see how many will ultimately “follow the rules”.